 No-fault divorce cases (especially if they are collaborative) are usually an easier process, cost less, and take less time.
 Without fault at the core of a case, a couple can focus on completing divorce proceedings with little argument.

-Although fault-based divorces can be a little more complicated, they are a good choice if you would like to highlight your former spouse’s shortcomings during the proceedings.
-Identifying fault can help you more explicitly express your needs in disagreements about custody, child support, alimony, and other proceedings.
-A court may make decisions more in your favor if there is evidence to show that your partner was unfaithful, abusive, or otherwise violated their spousal responsibilities.
+Additionally, a court may make decisions more in your favor if there is evidence that your partner was unfaithful, abusive, or otherwise violated their spousal responsibilities.

-How Do I Know if I Should Choose a No-Fault Divorce or Fault-Based Divorce?
+How Do I Know if I Should Choose a No-Fault or Fault-Based Divorce?

 Deciding whether you would like to pursue a no-fault or fault-based divorce will depend on your reason for separating from your spouse, and what you hope to gain from the proceedings.

 If you are considering divorce, contact Labovitz Law Firm.
-Our attorneys are available to answer your questions and can discuss representation in your divorce case.
+Our divorce lawyers are available to answer your questions and can discuss representation in your divorce case.
 We can advise you on whether a no-fault divorce or fault-based divorce would be best.